PerimeterX/perimeterx-node-express/README.md

 #### <a name="filterByUserAgent"></a> Filter Traffic by User Agent

-An array of user agents constants and/or regular expressions that are always filtered and not validated by the PerimeterX middleware.
+An array of user agent constants and/or regular expressions that are always filtered and not validated by the PerimeterX middleware.

 **Default:** Empty